 8. Create a craft/homework station in your spare room

 In busy households it’s helpful to have a decent craft/homework station – that is, an organised spot to store giftwrap, cards and stationery, homework folders and pens.
 A wrapping station alone might sound extravagant (but it won't just come in useful at Christmas if you have children who seem to attend birthday parties almost weekly), but combine it with something more useful (like a homework desk) and it'll be very practical.

 9. Reserve your spare bedroom for dressing

-10. Use the spare bedroom for a walk-in wardrobe
+10. Use the spare room for a walk-in wardrobe

 What could be more indulgent than a bespoke walk-in wardrobe?
 If your own bedroom is severely lacking in storage space, you could build a walk-in wardrobe in the spare bedroom instead.